 Scholastic Summer Reading Challenge

 The Scholastic Summer Reading Challenge is a free reading program dedicated to stopping the “Summer Slide” and encouraging kids to read every day this summer.
-Now in its eighth year, the Summer Reading Challenge invites kids to log the minutes they spend reading as they strive to set a new world record for summer reading.
+Now in its 10th year, the Summer Reading Challenge invites kids to log the minutes they spend reading as they strive to set a new world record for summer reading.

 PBS Parents Summer Reading

 PBS Parents has some good resources for parents with fun, educational activities that explore reading, writing and language.
 Just pick the age group you are interested in and there are also some nice tips to encourage reading every day.